naruto-unison/naruto-unison/README.md

 ### Development

 To use a development web server, run `stack exec -- yesod devel` in the root directory of the project.
 Recompile the Elm frontend with `(cd elm && npm install)` whenever changes are made to the [elm](elm/) folder.

+#### Admin Account

+To grant a user admin privilege, change the "privilege" field for that user in the "user" database to 'Admin'.

 ### Production